andrewstephens75/gensite/README.md

 ## Dependencies

-I try to keep the list of dependeccies very short.
+I try to keep the list of dependencies very short.
 Please note that the Markdown python package introduced breaking changes so 2.6.11 is the last supported version that works.

 Python 3